zacharytabler/space-kidet/README.md

 ### What We Learned 📚
 * How To Create Single Page Applications (SPA)
-* Building Functions With Javascript
+* Building Functions With JavaScript
 * Working with APIs
 * Importance of Separation Of Concerns
 * The Importance Of The Agile Methodology In Managing A Project